david89/self-driving-car-advanced-lane-finder/writeup/template.md

 ---

-### Writeup / README

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-[Here](https://github.com/udacity/CarND-Advanced-Lane-Lines/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

-You're reading it!

-### Camera Calibration
+# Camera Calibration

-#### 1. Briefly state how you computed the camera matrix and distortion coefficients.
+## 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

 In order to find the camera matrix and distortion coefficients we need a set of white and black chessboard pictures for calibration purposes (it's recommended to have at least 20).
 For each picture, we can use the **findChessboardCorners** openCV function in order to find the pixels that correspond to the corners of the chessboard.